keelz/ts-react-redux-architecture/README.md

 ```

 __* OPINION *__

-Whoa!
-My first opinion in this series!
-Moving forward, if you see an opinion tag it means I'm going to offer my own "opinion" on a particular subject.
-You've been warned.

 Okay, so regarding directory structure.
 My first piece of advice when starting any React application is that you "should" start your project with a structure either exactly like or very close to the structure shown here.
 If you are able to either start with or re-factor to a structure like the one shown here you will save yourself a lot of frustration later on in project development.
 Organization and architecture are key fundamental principals of our craft as software engineers and we should spend a significant amount of time applying them!